What does a Spray Technician do?

 Is becoming a Spray Technician a good career path?

 A Spray Technician works in various industries, applying coatings to surfaces.
-This job involves using spray guns and other equipment to paint cars, buildings, and machinery.
-The role requires attention to detail and steady hands.
-This career offers a mix of indoor and outdoor work, depending on the project.
+This job involves using spray guns and other tools to ensure even coverage.
+The work can be in automotive, construction, or manufacturing sectors.
+This role requires attention to detail and steady hands.
+It offers a hands-on approach to creating finished products.

 - Pros: